 Even though bobcats mostly eat small animals, they have been known to hunt deer or elk when prey is scarce.

 Bobcat tracks may look similar to house cats; however, house cats have much smaller feet than the bobcat’s giant paws.

-Their fifth toe is raised on its front feet, so there is no fifth impression when it walks.
+Their fifth toe is raised on their front feet, so there is no fifth impression when it walks.